-Schiphol Nederland has undertaken a critical reassessment of its investments to facilitate the airport's recovery from the COVID-19 crisis and its longer term development.
-This has resulted in the Mid-Term Plan 2030, which sets out Schiphol Nederland's development plan for the next 10 to 15 years and has been integrated into investment planning.
-The timing of investments is linked to clear trigger points relating to the recovery of air travel from the COVID-19 pandemic and Schiphol Nederland's expectation of future demand.
-Expansion of landside roads and utilities is continuing as is the redevelopment of Departure Hall 1 and the next phase of the taxiway Quebec project (the doubling of the taxiway was delivered in December 2021), involving the creation of remote aircraft handling stands.
-New projects include the construction of a new baggage basement and renovation and upgrade of the existing baggage system.
-A feasibility study is also underway regarding the development of a new terminal building, a project that was postponed due to the COVID-19 pandemic.
+Schiphol Nederland has undertaken a periodical assessment of its investments to facilitate airport renewal, improve quality and ensure operational resilience.
+This has resulted in the Mid-Term Plan 2035, which sets out Schiphol Nederland's development plan for the next 10 to 12 years.

+Expansion of landside roads and utilities is continuing as is the redevelopment of Lounge 1 and the next phase of the taxiway Quebec project (the doubling of the taxiway was delivered in December 2021), involving the creation of remote aircraft handling stands.
+Upcoming projects include the construction of a new baggage basement and renovation and upgrade of the existing baggage system.
+A feasibility study is still underway regarding the development of a new terminal building, a project that was postponed due to the COVID-19 pandemic.
 No investment decision has been taken yet.

-Further progress was made with the development of a new pier, Pier A, at Amsterdam Airport Schiphol.
-On 29 November 2021, RSG terminated the contract with the contractor BN-TAV for the construction of Pier A. The termination was done in an organised way, whereby a controlled hand-over of the construction site has taken place from BN-TAV to Royal Schiphol Group.
-Following a new tender process, in September 2022, Schiphol Nederland appointed BAM Bouw en Techniek as the new contractor to complete the construction of Pier A. Construction work to complete the project is expected to restart with the new contractor mid-2023 following a period of pre-construction preparation work.
-The A-Pier, once completed, will be Amsterdam Airport Schiphol's most sustainable pier using biomaterials, insulating glass, recycled plastic and marble, 5,000m2 of solar panels on the roof and toilets that flush with recycled rain water.
+Further progress was made with the development of Pier A, at Amsterdam Airport Schiphol.
+On 29 November 2021, RSG terminated the contract with the contractor BN-TAV for the construction of Pier A. The termination was done in an organised way, whereby a controlled hand-over of the construction site has taken place from BN-TAV to Schiphol Nederland.
+Following a new tender process, in September 2022, Schiphol Nederland appointed BAM Bouw en Techniek as the new contractor to complete the construction of Pier A. Construction work to complete the project has restarted in October 2023 with early works.
+The A-

+Pier, once completed, will be Amsterdam Airport Schiphol's most sustainable pier using biomaterials, insulating glass, recycled plastic and marble, 5,000m2 of solar panels on the roof and toilets that flush with recycled rain water.